jobernolte/jipmunk/README.md

 Building
 ========

 Ant is used as the build system.
 The buildfile is *build.xml*.
+The default target builds the library.
+Calling ant target "example.ExampleMenu" will create the examples and start an application were you can choose to show one of the examples.